NoteDance/Note-documentation/README.md

-from multiprocessing import Process,Lock,Manager #import multiprocessing tools dqn=d.DQN(4,128,2)           #create neural network object with 4 inputs, 128 hidden units and 2 outputs kernel=k.kernel(dqn,5)       #create kernel object with the network and 5 processes to train manager=Manager()            #create manager object to share data among processes kernel.init(manager)         #initialize shared data with the manager kernel.action_count=2        #set the number of actions to 2
+from multiprocessing import Process,Lock,Manager #import multiprocessing tools dqn=d.DQN(4,128,2)           #create neural network object with 4 inputs, 128 hidden units and 2 outputs kernel=k.kernel(dqn,5)       #create kernel object with the network and 5 processes to train kernel.episode=300           #set the number of episodes to 300 manager=Manager()            #create manager object to share data among processes kernel.init(manager)         #initialize shared data with the manager kernel.action_count=2        #set the number of actions to 2